Interpret, apply, and write about research findings in human development.

 This course has exams that require the use of electronic proctoring through ProctorU.
 Please see https://www.proctoru.com/students. for detailed instructions.
 The cost for online proctoring through ProctorU is included in the cost of the course for students enrolled in CSU Online course sections.
 Students are responsible for purchasing any hardware that may be needed for exams taken with ProctorU, including a webcam and microphone, and for scheduling proctoring appointments at least three days in advance (otherwise, a late fee is charged, which is the student’s responsibility).
 For students requiring accommodations, please contact http://www.rds.colostate.edu/.

-HDFS 101 (Individual and Family Development) or PSY 100 (General Psychology); STAT 201 (General Statistics) or STAT 301 (Introduction to Statistical Methods) or STAT 311 (Statistics for Behavioral Sciences I) and completion of 60 credits.
+HDFS 101 (Individual and Family Development) or PSY 100 (General Psychology) and STAT 201 (General Statistics) or STAT 301 (Introduction to Statistical Methods) or STAT 311 (Statistics for Behavioral Sciences I).

 All prerequisites must be completed or consent from the instructor given prior to enrollment.